SouthForkResearch/SalmonidNetworkIBM/docs/Competition Model.md

 Relative to other possibilities we've discussed, the needs are pretty modest:

+* Figure out bankful to wetted width relationships, maybe wetted width data layer.
 * CHaMP site data containing width, gradient, and depth/velocity availability profiles under average discharge conditions, to calibrate the statistical models for habitat availability.
 If we want to consider variation in discharge, we'll need that on the main Upper Salmon network as well as in the CHaMP calibration data.
 * Tables of ranked depth/velocity preferences for fish at a given size and temperature based on NREI.
 I have Python code from the UBC project that could be easily adapted for this purpose.
 * *O. mykiss* territory size relationships from the literature.

+## For restoration over the network

+* Create new depth/velocity rasters from hydro model for a bunch of sites representing restored sites
+* Just generate new "restored reach" regressions for habitat availability from the above, and be able to flip a switch to apply restoration to any reach we want, or all of them.